Rupinder-24/Steganography/README.md

 LANGUAGE USED: PYTHON

 # Libraries Used:
-1.OpenCV (cv2) - Used for reading and writing image files. \n 2.OS (os) - Used to open the encrypted image after embedding the message.
+1.OpenCV (cv2) - Used for reading and writing image files.  return
+2.OS (os) - Used to open the encrypted image after embedding the message.
 3.String (string) - Provides characters used for encoding the message.